- Amazing Technicolor Population: Beyond these eight, various multicolored background Bombermen started appearing since around Bomberman '93.

 - Rivals Team Up: Against the second phase of Sirius.

-- Vengeance: Despite coming to respect Bomberman's abilities, he swears to settle the score one day in the good ending.
+- Revenge: Despite coming to respect Bomberman's abilities, he swears to settle the score one day in the good ending.
 Cue the sequel.

 - Ball of Light Transformation: A method of transportation for the common Bomberman villain.